ryanleejeon/Resume/README.md

 ◦ **Time Series Analysis:** Conducted the method of least-squares on R to statistically determine the impact of hot air temperature on six different body parts of the pig, for three different pig body weight groups, on two different pig housing conditions, over four different periods of time.

-## Estimating Body Condition and Fitness of Swine using Computer Vision
+### 3) Estimating Body Condition and Fitness of Swine using Computer Vision
 ◦ **Feature Extraction:** Built a computer vision based system on Python using OpenCV to objectively calculate various body measurements of pigs for optimized feature extraction.
 This method implemented image segmentation, contouring, skeletonizing, Douglas Peucker transformation, and trigonometry.

 ◦ **Optimized Phenotyping:** Developed a geometric algorithm that demonstrated higher speed, precision (0.97), and objectivity than data collected from manual body measurements, thereby modernizing and optimizing gilt selection practices in the swine industry.

+## Masters Thesis:
-## Genetic Indicators for Swine Fitness and Body Condition under Stress
+### Genetic Indicators for Swine Fitness and Body Condition under Stress
 ◦ **Correlations between Swine Fitness and Genetics:** Implemented statistical techniques on a large immunology dataset to demonstrate that a genetic mutation in swine was significantly associated with higher fitness, body fat percentage, resilience, and health status in pigs.

 ◦ **Heritability of Swine Fitness:** Collaborated with a team to estimate the heritability of over 100 physiological traits in pigs to determine the genetic correlation between disease traits and immune cell proliferation from a novel mitogen stimulation assay.

-## Programming Languages:
-Python (Pandas, Pytorch, matplotlib, scikit-learn, Tensorflow, OpenCV, nltk, Seaborn, etc), R (dplyr, ggplot2, lme4, etc), UNIX commands (Basic), Hive (Basic), SQL, Microsoft Office.

 ## Side Projects
 • **LivestockCV:** Published an open source python library for those new to computer vision, undergraduates, veterinarians or animal scientists who wish to implement computer vision strategies on image and video of livestock animals.